 How to get an HVAC license in Virginia

 Follow these steps to get your HVAC contractor license:

 - Create a business entity

 Virginia only issues contractor licenses to businesses, not individuals, so you must create your business entity before applying.
 Options include sole proprietorships, limited liability companies (LLC), partnerships and corporations.
 Register the business name with the Virginia State Corporation Commission.

 Pass the exam

-HVAC contractor license applicants must pass two exams.
-One covers the technical aspects of the work, while the other covers topics related to business and law.
-Those applying for a Class A license will also need to complete an additional exam covering advanced business topics.
+HVAC contractor license applicants must pass two exams administered by PSI.
+One HVAC license exam covers the technical aspects of the work, while the other covers topics related to business and law.
+Those applying for a Class A license must also complete an additional exam covering advanced business topics.